This one action will be one of the most useful time-saving, opportunity-creating things you’ve ever done:

 - your logo, if you have one

-If you do this, just once, then the job of uploading your information to another website will be painless.
+If you do this, just once, then the job of uploading your information to another website, or giving materials to a media outlet, will be painless.
 You can jump on every little opportunity that comes along.

 Bonus points if you have your own website, and put all of this stuff on a “promo” page on your site, so anyone else can get it all from one place, too.